-- 4 x habitat types were recorded within the application site.
-No nationally important floral species were noted on the site but the following locally notable species were recorded: Bog asphodel; Cross-leaved heath; Deer grass; Hare's tail bog cotton & purple moor grass.
-All of the plant communities within the application site were noted to have been subject to degradation from a combination of grazing and erosion. - Habitat loss and damage would arise as a consequence of the proposed works and would be unavoidable.
+- Habitat loss and damage would arise as a consequence of the proposed works and would be unavoidable.
 The ES identifies the areas of disturbance (access tracks, crane pads and turbine footings) and calculates this to be a small proportion of the site as a whole.
-The magnitude of impacts for the blanket bog was predicted to be moderate whilst for remaining habitat types it is recorded as low.

-- 130 Concerns are raised through representation about the impacts of the development on peat based habitat. - 131 To mitigate the effects of any loss the ES identifies the following measures: - All construction works would be required to accord with an Environmental Management Plan; - An Ecological Clerk of Works would be employed for the duration of the build project; - Further incidental loss would be minimised by limiting the footprint of excavations and material storage to the areas of tracks and crane pads detailed: - A Habitat Management Plan would be produced in order to improve the remaining areas of bog habitat within the wider site.
-Such a plan would also include restoration works. - 132 These measures could be delivered by condition on any planning approval. - 133 SNH does not raise objection to the proposals in relation to any effects on habitat. - The Council's Biodiversity Officer is content with the appraisal of habitat, habitat loss and disturbance within the application site and the proposed means of mitigation as set out in the ES.
+The magnitude of impacts for the two valued habitats was predicted to be moderate whilst for remaining habitat types it is recorded as low.
+The potential impacts on the integrity and conservation status of these plant communities is assessed as significant to a feature of local biodiversity value (County Level and Local level). - 140 Concerns are raised through representation about the impacts of the development on peat and bog land and in particular the absence of contingencies in the event of peat landslide at construction stage.
+Peat slide is covered by a separate section of this report. - 141 To mitigate the effects of any loss the ES identifies the following measures: - All construction works would be required to accord with an Environmental Management Plan; - An Ecological Clerk of Works would be employed for the duration of the build project; - Further incidental loss would be minimised by limiting the footprint of excavations and material storage to the areas of tracks and crane pads detailed; - A Habitat Management Plan would be produced in order to improve the remaining areas of bog habitat within the wider site.
+Such a plan would also include restoration works. - 142 These measures could be delivered by condition on any planning approval. - 143 SNH does not raise objection to the proposals in relation to any effects on habitat. - The Council's Biodiversity Officer is content with the appraisal of habitat, habitat loss and disturbance within the application site and the proposed means of mitigation as set out in the ES.